Nicolas Bouliane

 A person looking at the uncertain road ahead

-What bothers us about waiting for a train, a taxi or a residence permit is not the wait itself, but the degree of uncertainty.
-Waiting for a train is not so bad if you know exactly when it’s coming.
-Even delays are no big deal if you are informed about them.
+What bothers us about waiting for a train, a taxi or a piece of paper is not so much the wait itself, but the degree of uncertainty.
+Waiting 10 minutes for a train is fine, so long as you know that it’s coming in 15 minutes.
+Even delays are palatable, so long as you are informed of them.

 A BVG Daisy display showing the tram timetable